 The menstrual cycle is determined by a complex interaction of hormones, so any hormonal imbalance can make your period irregular.
 Although irregular cycles are not dangerous in most cases, it is important to determine the cause.
 Irregular periods can indicate that ovulation isn’t taking place every month.

 Women with irregular cycles, suggesting a problem with ovulation, should consider evaluation and treatment as soon as possible.

 Certain female conditions can hinder a couple’s attempts to conceive.
 These include:

 The quality of the sperm (motility, morphology, count and vitality) can affect a couple’s likelihood of falling pregnant.

 Many factors can affect male fertility, including:

-Please note: This video may not be copied or used, whole or in part, without the prior written permission of City Fertility Centre © 2014.
+Please note: This video may not be copied or used, whole or in part, without the prior written permission of City Fertility © 2014.

 Your treating doctor may request a blood test to measure estrogen, luteinising hormone (LH), follicle-stimulating hormone (FSH) and thyroid-stimulating hormone (TSH) levels to ensure these are normal.
 This test is usually performed in the first week of your menstrual cycle.